Common Table Expressions (CTEs)

 - Main query selects from the second CTE.

-- Readability and modularity are greatly improved.
+- Readability and modularity are greatly improved - we can build complex queries step by step!

 Example 3: Recursive CTE

-Definition: Recursive CTEs reference themselves.
+Recursive CTEs reference themselves.
 Useful for hierarchical data, e.g., organizational charts.

 Table: employees (manager hierarchy)